Prenatal care in the United States: Influenza vaccination

 supportive care alone in the pregnant population, but a 2009 review concluded that there was insufficient evidence to recommend routine use of it during the first trimester of pregnancy.
 Inactivated vaccines for influenza are considered safe at any gestational age.
-On the other hand, live attenuated influenza vaccines such as the nasal spray vaccine is not recommended in pregnancy.
+On the other hand, live attenuated influenza vaccines such as the nasal spray vaccine are not recommended in pregnancy.
 Preservative-free vaccines are available in case of hypersensitivity to eggs or to vaccine components.

 Rubella

 Rubella is contagious viral disease, with symptoms like mild measles.
 Screening for rubella susceptibility by history of vaccination or by serology is recommended in the US for all women of childbearing age at their first preconception counseling visit to reduce incidence of congenital rubella syndrome (CRS).
 Due to concerns about possible teratogenicity, use of MMR vaccine or measles vaccine is not recommended during pregnancy.
 Susceptible pregnant women should be vaccinated as soon as possible in the postpartum period.